 Throughout its history, USC has performed a wide variety of roles in service to its constituencies — contributing to the welfare of its own students, faculty, staff and alumni, as well as to Southern California, the nation and the world.
-In particular, the university’s network of affiliated hospitals and its partnerships with business and nonprofit organizations help to make USC’s expertise available to the community at large.
+In particular, the university’s hospitals, affiliated hospitals and partnerships with business and nonprofit organizations help make USC’s expertise available to the community at large.

 Academic ProgramsThe University of Southern California upholds a tradition of academic strength at all levels — from the earliest explorations of the undergraduate to the advanced scholarly research of the postdoctoral fellow.

-USC offers bachelor’s degrees in more than 150 undergraduate majors, and, as of fall 2008, graduate students were enrolled in more than 340 master’s, certificate, doctoral and professional degree programs.
-Hand-in-hand with this wide array of majors, USC has developed more than 150 different academic and professional minors — the broadest selection of any U.S. university — to encourage students to study subjects across widely separated fields.
+USC offers bachelor’s degrees in more than 150 undergraduate majors, and, as of fall 2009, graduate students were enrolled in more than 340 master’s, certificate, doctoral and professional degree programs.
+Hand in hand with this wide array of majors, USC has developed some 150 different academic and professional minors — the broadest selection of any U.S. university — to encourage students to study subjects across widely separated fields.
 Students may select from a variety of degree combinations under the direction of the College of Letters, Arts and Sciences, the Graduate School and the university’s 17 professional schools.

 The heart of the university’s liberal education program is the USC College of Letters, Arts and Sciences.
-The largest of USC’s academic divisions — in terms of both student enrollment and faculty — the college serves more than 6,400 undergraduates and more than 1,500 graduate students, and offers nearly 60 academic fields of study.
+The largest of USC’s academic divisions — in terms of both student enrollment and faculty — the college serves some 6,250 undergraduates and 1,650 graduate students, and offers nearly 60 undergraduate majors, 80 undergraduate minors, 25 doctoral degree programs and 20 master’s programs.
 In addition to the undergraduate degrees offered by the college, many of the university’s professional schools also offer bachelor’s degree programs.

-FacultyUSC’s full-time faculty numbers nearly 3,200.
-In addition, more than 4,700 volunteer faculty members are affiliated with the Keck School of Medicine of USC, and more than 430 volunteer faculty are affiliated with the USC School of Pharmacy.
-Research, teaching and service are supported by a staff of 8,500.
+FacultyUSC’s full-time faculty numbers more than 3,200.
+In addition, more than 4,400 volunteer faculty members are affiliated with the Keck School of Medicine of USC, and more than 430 volunteer faculty are affiliated with the USC School of Pharmacy.
+Research, teaching, patient care and community service are supported by a staff of nearly 10,800.

 StudentsDiversity is a hallmark of the USC student community.
-USC students come from all 50 states, 7 territories and 138 countries.
-There are 33,500 students enrolled at the university, including 16,500 undergraduates and 17,000 graduate and professional students.
-In fall 2008, nearly 60 percent of new freshmen were from California.
-Approximately 36 percent of the university’s total enrollment is composed of American minorities; a further 17.5 percent are international students.
-For seven consecutive years, USC has been at the top of American universities in terms of international enrollment.
-Among undergraduates, 50 percent are men and 50 percent are women.
+USC students come from all 50 states, seven territories and 150 countries.
+There are 35,000 students enrolled at the university, including some 17,000 undergraduates and 18,000 graduate and professional students.
+In fall 2009, nearly 52 percent of new freshmen were from California.
+Over 43 percent of the university’s total enrollment is composed of American minorities; a further 10.6 percent are international students.
+For eight consecutive years, USC has been at the top of American universities in terms of international enrollment.
+Among undergraduates, approximately 50 percent are men and 50 percent are women.

-USC students consistently earn nationally competitive scholarships and fellowships including Rhodes, Marshall, Fulbright and Truman scholarships.
+USC students consistently earn nationally competitive scholarships and fellowships, including Fulbright, Marshall, Rhodes and Truman scholarships.

 Research SupportUSC is one of a small number of premier research institutions upon which the United States depends for a steady stream of new knowledge, art and technology.
-With more than $508 million in annual research expenditures, USC ranked 10th among private universities receiving government funding for research and development support in 2007, and 19th among all U.S. universities.
+The university has more than $520 million in annual research expenditures.
+The most recent Top American Research Universities report ranks USC 10th among private universities and 17th among all U.S. universities in federal research support.

 LibrariesThe USC Libraries develop collections and services that support and encourage the academic endeavors of faculty, students and staff; build a community of critical consumers of information; and help develop engaged world citizens.
 With more than 4 million volumes, 3 million photographs, 6 million microforms and subscriptions to more than 50,000 serials and 33,000 electronic journals, the USC Libraries actively support the discovery, creation and preservation of knowledge.